Does FINRA Cover Bitcoin and Cryptocurrencies?

 FINRA Claims Lawyers for Cryptocurrency Fraud and Unsuitable Investments

 Talk to an attorney about your cryptocurrency investment to determine whether your broker committed any fraud, financial negligence, or other illegal acts that could entitle you to financial damages.
-The FINRA claims lawyers at Epperson & Greenidge, LLP, represent investors in claims against negligent brokers.
+The FINRA claims lawyers at Epperson & Greenidge, P.A., represent investors in claims against negligent brokers.
 If you were taken advantage of or were the victim of fraud in a cryptocurrency case, call our FINRA claims lawyers today for a free consultation and to begin exploring your options.
 Our number is (877) 445-9261.